Speaker Biographies by Track

 NL.
 He trained as a Pathologist at the University of Bonn.
 His main research focus is on the molecular stratification of lung cancer patients.
 He has published more than 140 papers in peer-reviewed journals.

-Eugean Jiwanmall, MSc, MBA, Senior Research Analyst, Technology Evaluation & Medical Policy, INDEPENDENCE BLUE CROSS
+Eugean Jiwanmall, MPH, MBA, Senior Research Analyst, Technology Evaluation & Medical Policy, INDEPENDENCE BLUE CROSS

 Eugean Jiwanmall’s past professional experiences include basic science and clinical research.
 In his